-What is Automotive Aftermarket Size?
+What is the Automotive Aftermarket Size?

-The global automotive aftermarket size is estimated at USD 860.08 billion in 2025 and is predicted to surpass around USD 1,482.12 billion by 2035, poised to grow at a noteworthy CAGR of 5.59% during the forecast period from 2026 to 2035.
+The global automotive aftermarket size was estimated at USD 860.08 billion in 2025 and is predicted to surpass around USD 1,482.12 billion by 2035, poised to grow at a noteworthy CAGR of 5.59% during the forecast period from 2026 to 2035.
+The automotive aftermarket is growing due to the increasing vehicle fleet size, rising average vehicle age, higher demand for maintenance and repair services, and growing adoption of advanced automotive technologies.

 Market Highlights